Stephen Lynch (musician): 2000 to present

 In April 2006, Lynch starred as Robbie Hart in the Broadway musical The Wedding Singer, which ran on Broadway from April 27, 2006, through December 31, 2006, at the Al Hirschfeld Theatre.
 This musical production was based on the 1998 New Line Cinema film The Wedding Singer, starring Adam Sandler and Drew Barrymore.
 The musical, Lynch's Broadway debut, co-starred Tony winner Laura Benanti in the role of Julia Sullivan, played by Barrymore in the film.
-The April 2006 opening followed a successful preview run in Seattle at The 5th Avenue Theatre, which ran from January 31 through February 19.
 His performance has earned him nominations for Tony, Drama League, and Drama Desk awards.
-One interviewer asked, "You were nominated for a Tony for your role in The Wedding Singer on Broadway.
-Was Adam Sandler pissed?
-He didn't score any awards for the movie, and then you come along and land all sorts of accolades."
-Lynch laughed and said, "Let me say, he should have gotten an Oscar nod.
-His performance was sublime.
-But no, he came backstage after a show and told me he enjoyed it...
-It's funny, because I spent the first five years of my career trying to get out from under the shadow of Adam Sandler.
-Then I take a role he made famous."
-According to other interviews after, he stated that, due to the rehearsals for the show, he had forgotten most of his own songs.

 In 2007, Lynch returned to the road again, touring with comedians such as Bob Saget, Frank Caliendo, Louis C.K., Carlos Mencia and others on the Opie and Anthony's Traveling Virus Comedy Tour.
 He performed the song "Two Feet Firm" for the soundtrack of the 2007 comedy film The Ten, with backup singers Rashida Jones, Amy Miles, and Craig Wedren.

 Lynch starred in his second Comedy Central Presents special in January 2008.
 He also performed on his first European tours in 2008, headlining concerts in England, Sweden, Norway, Finland, the Netherlands, Ireland, Scotland, and Germany.
-All but two of the seventeen shows sold out, despite never playing a majority of the markets.
-Lynch attributes this success to YouTube.
-His newfound European popularity — he became known as "the Beyoncé of Scandinavia" — resulted in appearances at six festivals in August and September 2008.
-He played in the United Kingdom (UK) at the Reading and Leeds Festivals, headlining the alternative stage at each site.
-He also appeared at the Lowlands Festival in the Netherlands on August 17; Edinburgh Edge Festival (during Fringe) on August 24; The Pimm's Summerfest in Holland Park, London, on August 28; and Bulmer's Comedy Festival in Dublin at the Olympia Theater on September 1 and 2.
+His newfound European popularity resulted in appearances at six festivals in August and September 2008.